Lomynabz/airbnb-clone-project/README.md

 - Implement the UI for Property Listing, Detailed, and Checkout Views using React and Tailwind CSS.
 - Ensure responsive design across devices (mobile, tablet, desktop).
 - Integrate APIs for search, authentication, and booking functionality.
-- Optimize client-side performance (e.g., lazy loading images, minimizing re-renders).
+- Optimize client-side performance (e.g., lazy loading images, minimizing re-renders). <br>

 **Contribution to Success:** Frontend Developers bring the Figma designs to life, creating an intuitive and visually appealing interface that drives user engagement and retention.

 #### 3. Backend Developers